 Not only was Fort Bridger an important California Trail fort for travelers needing a rest, but it also provided an opportunity to restock much-needed supplies.
 Local Native Americans offered things like fur, fresh meat, and moccasins.
 After the Mormon settlers purchased the fort, weary travelers could also expect to find:

 Though the Pony Express was only in existence for 18 months, it became a famous part of the history of the West, and Fort Bridger was one of the stops along the way.
 Claiming to cover 1,800 miles in just ten days, the Pony Express was the fastest way to send or receive letters.
 Immigrants could hope for a message while staying at the fort, or send one back home much more quickly than was otherwise possible.

 Sadly, Fort Bridger never turned a profit, and the government had other uses for it.
 A mild skirmish between the government and the Mormon settlers led to the destruction of the fort.
 Because of the disputes over the ownership of the fort, Bridger was able to lease what remained to the Army.

 During the phase of military occupation, many changes occurred to this outpost before it was eventually sold off to the public.
 Fort Bridger is now a historical site near Fort Bridger, Wyoming.

 Step Into the Past

-Visit the California Trail Interpretive Center and learn about Fort Bridger and other stops along the famous trail.
-Step into the past by visiting a simulated pioneer encampment, or a Shoshone village.
+Fort Bridger and other stops on the way to California were essential for pioneer survival.
+Visit the California Trail Interpretive Center today to learn more about the amazing history of this westward passage.
+Step into the past with our simulated pioneer encampments or Shoshone village.
 The history of the West is waiting for you.